MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-01-16-soundslice.markdown

 AH: This is way too geeky and dumb.
 If anyone's still interested, I'm surprised.
 {: .interviewee }

-AG: I'm definitely interested.
-This site is all about details that most people wouldn't be interested in.
+AG: I'm definitely interested. <span class="important">This site is all about details that most people wouldn't be interested in</span>.
 So, please go ahead and get as detailed as you like.
 Can you tell us how you use the website?
 I'm sure it's solved some personal problems for you.
 Soundslice is filling several needs in your life.
 Where did it come into play?
 {: .interviewer }

 AH: Totally!
 When I want to learn a new piece of music, I stick it in Soundslice.
 It's super effective.
 That's my way of learning now.
 It's also my library of stuff that I'm working on.
 Just last night, I was transcribing a YouTube video if this really nice chord melody thing and I pop it into Soundslice so that I can come back to it later and hear the original and see the YouTube video and see the notes.